bitcoin/bitcoin/doc/build-unix.md

     ./autogen.sh
     ./configure --disable-wallet # OR
     ./configure BDB_CFLAGS="-I${BDB_PREFIX}/include" BDB_LIBS="-L${BDB_PREFIX}/lib -ldb_cxx"

     gmake

+*Note* that as of Bitcoin Core version 0.16.0, you need to add --disable-asm at the configure step to disable defailt ASM optimization to compile for FreeBSD.
+See [here](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=226155) for details.

 *Note on debugging*: The version of `gdb` installed by default is [ancient and considered harmful](https://wiki.freebsd.org/GdbRetirement).
 It is not suitable for debugging a multi-threaded C++ program, not even for getting backtraces.
 Please install the package `gdb` and